rtCamp/ps-analysis-tool-wiki/D.-Analysis-Scenarios.md

 8. **Analyze Additional Breakages**:
     1. In the **Chrome Open** instance, a "watch later" option should be visible.
 Its absence in the **Chrome Private** instance hints that YouTube cannot identify the logged-in user.

 By now, you've thoroughly explored and debugged the scenario that illustrates how embedded content, like YouTube videos, relies on third-party cookies and/or storage APIs (e.g. localStorage)  to provide a seamless user experience.
 You have gained an understanding of the intricacies of how third-party cookies operate, and the challenges that arise when they're deprecated.
-You can apply a similar approach to investigate potential breakages on any embedded content on yoursite.
+You can apply a similar approach to investigate potential breakages on any embedded content on your site.
 If you are an embedded content provider or are evaluating the effectiveness of such third-party content integrations on your platform, you can tailor the methodology from this demo to fit your specific situation.

 ## **Further Scenarios**

-At this point we have pursued in depth analyses of several CUJs commonly found across a wide range of sites, and it is likely that your site has at least one of them.
+At this point, we have pursued in depth analyses of several CUJs commonly found across a wide range of sites, and it is likely that your site has at least one of them.
 There are many other scenarios commonly found across the web ecosystem.
 This methodology will continue expanding on the set of considered scenarios as we create examples and run analyses on them.
 These scenarios include:

 ### **Creating an Account**